bamwu/Switcheroo/README.md

 It displays 2 things: the architecture and a message from a file on your desktop called switcheroo-message.txt.

-Howver, when double-clicked in the finder, an exception is thrown when the app tries to read that file.
+However, when double-clicked in the finder, an exception is thrown when the app tries to read that file.

 This project is managed in Rider, but I don't think that matters for the purposes of this test.